Why do great ideas fail to become great products?

 What document do I need to validate a product idea before investing in development?

-The Business Experiment Template-a structured plan for testing the riskiest assumption behind any product idea through a minimum viable test, before a single line of production code is written.
-It transforms the vague intention to 'validate' into a specific, time-bounded, measurable test with predefined success and failure criteria.
+The Business Experiment Template - a structured plan for testing the riskiest assumption behind any product idea through a minimum viable test, before a single line of production code is written.
+In the Innovation Mode methodology, this template operationalizes the distinction between risks, uncertainties, and silent assumptions - each type of unknown requiring a different validation approach.

 • The template is structured around six elements: learning objective (what specific question does this answer?), hypothesis statement (what do we believe, and how will we know if we are right?), success metrics and target values, experiment plan (the minimum viable test), target audience, and required digital tools.